Despina Vandi: 10 Hronia Mazi & Destiny (2007–2008)

 On 10 October 2007 (10/10) Vandi released her new single "Thelo" (I Want) simultaneously on all radio and TV stations across Greece at 10 am.
+It marked her 10th anniversary of collaborating with the composer Phoebus.
+The song topped Nielsen's Radio Airplay chart for 8 consecutive weeks in Greece.
 It marked her 10-year anniversary of collaborating with Phoebus.
 The song reached the top of the Nielsen's Radio Airplay chart for Greece for six consecutive weeks.
 The second single from the album and the title track "10 Hronia Mazi" (10 Years Together), a rock ballad celebrating the 10-year collaboration with Phoebus, was released on 16 November 2007.

 The album 10 Hronia Mazi was released 6 December 2007 on three discs featuring fifteen new songs.
 The album achieved platinum certification in the first week.
 It sold 30 thousand copies, becoming Vandi' s lowest selling album for over a decade.

 During the winter season 2007–08 Vandi collaborated with Vasilis Karras at Diogenis Studio.

 On 6 March 2008, Vandi released the third single from the album, titled "Agapi" (Love).
 The single was on the MAD TV Charts for six weeks with one week at number one.
 On 24 April 2008, the fourth single titled "Fantasou Apla" (Simply imagine) was released.